We’ve never seen communism work; but does that mean it could not work in the future?

 In the very early Church Christians shared everything in common (See Acts 2:42-47).
 There was no buying and selling within the Christian community.
 And if a serious offence was committed, the elders did not enforce any punishment apart from excommunication.
 So the excommunicated person was completely free to start their own business or work for anyone who would employ them outside the Christian community.
 (Chuck Edwards explains how Christians could be excommunicated in the following lecture.
 A Postmodern Bible Study)

 Now that sounds great.
-But what the early Christians were practicing was not communism.
+But what the early Christians were practicing was not communism (see “Christianity and Privilege” in Rodney Stark’s The Triumph of Christianity).
 Under communism, the state controls the means of production, the price and quantity of all goods, when and where everyone works and lives, as well as enforcing laws and punishments.

 George Reisman claims such a system is completely unworkable.